essentialkaos/yum-plugin-fromrepo/readme.md

 ## `yum-plugin-fromrepo` [![License](https://gh.kaos.io/ekol.svg)](https://essentialkaos.com/ekol)

 `yum-plugin-fromrepo` is YUM plugin to simplify working with only one repository.
-Plugin add option `--from` which allows you to specify one repository for some action (`install` _for example_).
+Plugin add option `--repo` which allows you to specify one repository for some action (`install` _for example_).

 ### Installation